-Kake Udon is a foundation of all udon noodle soup dishes and the easiest udon dish to make.
-You can simply enjoy the texture of the udon noodles along with the seasoned dashi broth.
-Master this recipe and take the first step in your udon journey!
+Kake Udon is the most basic form of all udon noodle soup dishes.
+You can simply enjoy the texture of the udon noodles paired with a seasoned dashi broth.
+Master this recipe and take the first step on your udon journey.

 Jump to:

-Udon is a type of Japanese noodle made by kneading wheat flour with water and salt, then cutting it into thick or thin strips.
-Before eating, it needs to be boiled (store-bought chilled, frozen, and dried udon noodles are already pre-boiled).
-You can enjoy it as udon noodle soup dish with dashi broth or sometimes as Yaki Udon (stir-fried udon noodles) with meat and vegetables.
+Udon noodles are a type of Japanese noodle made by kneading wheat flour with water and salt, then cutting the dough into thick or thin strips.
+Before eating, they need to be boiled (store-bought refrigerated, dried, and frozen udon noodles are already pre-boiled once).
+You can enjoy them as udon noodle soups with dashi broth or as stir-fried udon with protein and vegetables.

-While there are various forms of udon noodles available, including fresh, chilled, frozen, and dried, any of these can be used to make all types of udon dishes.
-Fresh udon is suitable for an authentic experience, while chilled udon is convenient for quick preparation.
-Frozen udon offers a balance of deliciousness and convenience, and dried udon excels in texture and shelf life.
+While there are various forms of udon noodles available, including fresh, dried, pre-cooked, and frozen, any of these can be used to make all types of udon dishes.
+Fresh udon noodles provide an authentic experience, while pre-cooked ones are convenient for quick preparation.
+Dried udon noodles excel in texture and shelf life, and frozen ones offer a balance of texture and convenience.
 Feel free to choose according to your preference.

 So what is Kake Udon?

-Kake Udon is a simple dish consisting of udon noodles in a hot dashi broth with no additional ingredients (except for condiments).
-Kake means to pour over.
+Kake Udon is a simple dish consisting of udon noodles in a hot, seasoned dashi broth with no additional ingredients (except for condiments).
+"Kake" means to pour over.
 Most udon noodle soup dishes are made by adding various ingredients to this base.
-For example, when topped with tempura, it becomes Tempura Udon, and putting aburaage (deep-fried tofu) results in Kitsune Udon.
+For example, when topped with tempura, it becomes Tempura Udon, and putting inari age (seasoned fried tofu pouches) results in Kitsune Udon.

-Therefore, if you're trying to make a udon noodle soup dish for the first time, I recommend starting with this one.
+Therefore, if you are making udon noodle soup for the first time, I recommend starting with this dish.
 Even without additional ingredients, the flavor is delightful.

 Types of udon noodles

-Simply saying "udon" doesn't capture its essence, as there's a wide range of udon varieties that can't be summarized with just a single word.
+Simply saying 'udon noodles' doesn't capture their essence, as there is a wide range of udon varieties that can't be summarized with just one term.
 There are various types, each with differences in thickness, mouthfeel, and texture.
-Examples include the thick and chewy "Sanuki udon," the thin and chewy "Inaniwa udon," the thick and soft "Shiratama udon," and the flat and wide "Kishimen."
-The sensation in your throat and the texture vary depending on the type of udon you choose.
-For those who love udon, I highly recommend exploring the many different kinds.
+Examples include the thick and chewy 'Sanuki udon,' the thin and chewy 'Inaniwa udon,' the thick and soft 'Shiratama udon,' and the flat and wide 'Kishimen.'

-By the way, my top recommendation is definitely Sanuki udon.
-It offers a satisfying sensation in the throat and a delightfully chewy texture.
-It's one of the most popular udon varieties in Japan.
+My top recommendation is definitely Sanuki udon.
+It offers a satisfying sensation in the mouth and a delightfully chewy texture.
+It is one of the most popular udon varieties in Japan.

-Dashi broth for udon noodle soup is typically made from kombu and bonito flakes, and the process of preparing it is the same as making Miso Soup.
-However, to enhance the flavor, it's common to use a large amount of bonito flakes.
+Dashi broth for udon noodle soup is usually made from kombu and bonito flakes (katsuobushi), and the preparation process is the same as that of other typical Japanese dishes, such as miso soup.
+However, to enhance the flavor, it is common to use a larger amount of bonito flakes.
+Using more bonito flakes results in a richer udon broth.

 Alternatively, some people prepare dashi using kombu and dried shiitake mushrooms.
-This gives it a different flavor and makes it suitable for vegans.
+This gives the broth a different flavor and makes it suitable for vegans.
+You can choose whichever style suits your taste.

 Udon soup seasoning

-The seasoning of udon soup primarily varies between the Kanto region in eastern Japan and the Kansai region in western Japan.
-While the Kanto region uses a large amount of soy sauce, giving it a rich color and a strong, salty flavor, the Kansai region employs a stronger dashi broth and less soy sauce, resulting in a lighter color and milder saltiness.
+The seasoning of udon soup varies primarily between the Kanto region in eastern Japan and the Kansai region in western Japan.
+In the Kanto region, a large amount of soy sauce is used, giving the soup a rich color and a strong, salty flavor.
+In contrast, the Kansai region uses a more flavorful dashi broth and less soy sauce, resulting in a lighter color and milder saltiness.

-I live in Osaka, which is located in the Kansai region, and I prefer the Kansai-style seasoning, so let me share with you a Kansai-style seasoning recipe here.
+I live in Osaka, which is in the Kansai region, and since I prefer the Kansai-style seasoning, I would like to share a recipe for it with you here.

 Ingredients